muarshad01/DeepSeek/Notes/lecture11_notes.md

 #### Group Query Attention (GQA)
-* GQA: Instead of all attention heads kaving same K-V matrices (MQA), what if we create groups of attention heads.
+* GQA: Instead of ALL attention heads kaving same KV-Cache matrices (MQA), what if we create groups of attention heads.
+* I still want my model to retain multiple perspectives, but I also want to to reduce KV-Cache size!
 ***

 * Consider $n_{heads}=4$ divided in two groups $G_1$ and $G_2$: